 Anyway, I found new foods for my family's dinners.
-And, luckily for us, autumn vegetables are rich in vitamins of all sorts, while having a less calories.
+And, luckily for us, autumn vegetables are rich in vitamins of all sorts, while having less calories.

-The child inside may not like it, but you need to give broccoli a chance this year.
+Your inner child may not like it, but you need to give broccoli a chance this year.

 It's green, I know.
-But is full of vitamins and minerals, so it's a must when you're on a diet.
-Basically, you find just about anything in this vegetable.
-Just think about the fact that one portion of broccoli delivers more vitamin C than an orange, among other benefits.
+But it's full of vitamins and minerals.
+You can find just about anything in this vegetable.
+One portion of broccoli delivers more vitamin C than an orange, among other benefits.
 And there's less sugar in it, for sure.

-It's one of the most tasty vegetables I've ever eaten.
+It's one of the tastiest vegetables I've ever eaten.
 Fennel has few calories and is full of fiber and minerals.
-It's also a good source of potassium, sodium, calcium, magnesium and vitamins A, B6 and C.
+It's a good source of potassium, sodium, calcium, magnesium and vitamins A, B6, and C, as well.

 I like it both raw - in salads - and cooked - in soups or made in the oven.
 Also, fennel tea is among my favorites.

 I grew up with pumpkins in the garden, but my mother didn't cook too often.
 Pumpkin was served inside the pie or backed merely in the oven.
-Meanwhile, I learned to use it more often in the kitchen, in cream soups, rice, vegetable stew and pasta.
+Meanwhile, I learned to use it more often in the kitchen, in cream soups, rice, vegetable stew, and pasta.

 Pumpkin flowers are also edible.
 I cooked them several times in the oven, stuffed with cheese, or with pasta sauce.
-I was reluctant when I first got a gloves of flowers, but it's a culinary experience that's worth trying at least once.
+I was reluctant when I first got these flowers, but it's a culinary experience that's worth trying at least once.

-And with the Halloween so close, you have another reason to experiment in the kitchen.
-Beware of ornamental pumpkins that are not edible.
-Here comes, as far as I understand, gourds and any pumpkin with a very rough or rough shell.
-Generally, a good pumpkin has a pleasant smell, and the pulp is orange, easy to cut.
+With Halloween so close, you have another reason to experiment in the kitchen.
+Beware of decorative pumpkins that are not edible.
+Here comes, as far as I understand, gourds and any pumpkin with a very rough shell.
+A good pumpkin has a pleasant smell, and the pulp is orange, easy to cut.

-I've read that kale was fashionable in the past years - you know the trend of "superfoods".
-But it's not just about being cool.
-This leaf has all the vitamins and minerals you need to be ready for winter.
-Plus, it's tasty and easy to cook.
+I've read that kale was fashionable in the past years - you know the trend of "superfoods."
+But it's not all about being cool in this green delight.
+Kale has all the vitamins and minerals you need to get ready for winter.
+Plus, it's tasty and easy to cook - boiled or steamed.